 - Wearing gloves if the weather is cold or wet

-- Avoiding contact with possible irritants, such as detergents, solvents, or hair products
+- Staying away from possible irritants, such as detergents, solvents, or hair products

-- Avoiding exposure to weather extremes, when possible
+- Staying away from weather extremes, when possible

 Reducing your stress may also help you limit your symptoms.